hchia93/hchia93/README.md

 - Strong background in **modern C++** for real-time applications

-- Learning and applying concepts in multithreading, replication, memory management, and tooling
+- Learning and applying concepts in multithreading, replication and memory management

 - Experience with **CI/CD pipelines, automated testing, and cross-platform compliance**